 Gene Hackman portrayed Lex Luthor in three separate films directed by Richard Donner: Superman, Superman II, & Superman IV: The Quest For Peace.

-Kevin Spacey revived the Gene Hackman version of Luthor in the fifth Superman film.
+Kevin Spacey revived the Gene Hackman version of Luthor in the fifth Superman film Superman Returns.
 Filmed nearly two decades after the last film, Superman Returns was a loose continuation of the first four films' continuity, with very minor changes.
 Spacey's version of Luthor was very similar to Hackman's, and several references were made to the previous version of the character, notably his wigs.

 Filmation is responsible for a number of cartoons with several DC Characters.
 Jackson Beck was the voice actor for Luthor in The New Adventures of Superman, The Superman/Aquaman Hour of Adventure, and "The Batman/Superman Hour.
 Jackson also played Perry White in the cartoons.
 Later, in the Super Friends cartoons Lex was voiced by Stan Jones.

 Michael Bell played Luthor in a cartoon series in 1988 but it was canceled after only a few episodes.

 Scott Wells and Sherman Howard played Luthor in the live action Superboy show.
 Scott had played Luthor in the first season and Sherman in the last three seasons.
 At the end of the first season there was a lab accident that caused Lex to lose his hair just like the comic.
 When Sherman played Luthor after that the change in looks was explained as plastic surgery so Superboy would not recognize him.

 Lois & Clark (1993)

 John Shea played Luthor in the very popular Lois & Clark.
-Unfortunately Luthor was only in the first season and killed himself in the season finally.
-Shea did do some cameos of Luthor on later seasons however.
+Unfortunately Luthor was only in the first season and killed himself in the season finalé.
+Shea later made some cameo appearances of Luthor in later seasons.